 My requirements for a great credit card

 When I was on the lookout for a new credit card, I had a few general requirements: no annual fee, great cash back, low maintenance and, if possible, a big welcome bonus.
-I was also interested in a card that rewarded spending on groceries and dining, since those categories make up a pretty big chunk of my credit card spending.
+I was also interested in a card that rewarded spending on dining, since those categories make up a pretty big chunk of my credit card spending.
 The Chase Freedom Unlimited easily met all of these requirements.

 No annual fee